Codigami/CFAlertViewController/README.md

                                        footerView:(nullable UIView *)footerView
                            didDismissAlertHandler:(nullable CFAlertViewControllerDismissBlock)dismiss;
 ```
-##### Title and Subtitle
+##### Title and Message
-You can set custom title and subtitle of the alert (pass nil if you don’t need them).
+You can set custom title and message of the alert (pass nil if you don’t need them).

 ##### Alignment
-You can customise alignment of the title and subtitle.
+You can customise alignment of the title and message.
 Set the `textAlignment` property with one of the following values :
 ```
 NSTextAlignmentLeft,
 NSTextAlignmentRight,